top of page

 Over the years, NBS has made efforts to expand its reach to nearby states such as U.P., Himachal Pradesh, Rajasthan, and Madhya Pradesh.
 Through these efforts, NBS continues to make a positive impact on the lives of underprivileged children, youth, and women in urban India.

-Today, NBS continues to be a national-level, multifaceted and multidimensional voluntary organization, working for the welfare and proper development of the children, the youth, and the women, with a focus on the deprived sections, living in urban slums/ rehabilitation colonies, economically and socially backward areas, with a view to bringing about a qualitative in their living and working environment.
+Today, NBS continues to be a national-level, multifaceted, and multidimensional voluntary organization working for the welfare and proper development of the children, the youth, and the women, with a focus on the deprived sections living in urban slums/rehabilitation colonies and economically and socially backward areas, with a view to bringing about a qualitative change in their living and working environment.

 bottom of page